Income Tax Estimator 2025

 In 2025, the Child Tax Credit is $2,000 per qualifying child under age 17.
 Up to $1,700 is refundable (the Additional Child Tax Credit).
 The credit begins phasing out at $400,000 of income for MFJ filers and $200,000 for all others.

 Yes — traditional 401(k) and IRA contributions directly reduce your taxable income, saving you taxes at your marginal rate.
 At the 22% bracket, each $1,000 in traditional contributions saves $220 in federal taxes.
 This is one of the most powerful legal tax reduction tools available to most workers.
+Once you know your estimated tax burden, use our Budget Planner to allocate your after-tax take-home pay across needs, wants, and savings with the 50/30/20 framework.

 Itemize when your eligible deductions (mortgage interest, SALT up to $10k, charitable donations, unreimbursed medical expenses over 7.5% of AGI) exceed the standard deduction.
 Since the 2017 tax law raised standard deductions significantly, only about 10% of taxpayers now itemize.